roglew/pappy-proxy/README.md

 Example:
 ```
 $ pappy -l
-Temporary datafile is /tmp/tmpw4mGv2
-Proxy is listening on port 8000
+Proxy is listening on port 8080
 pappy> quit
-Deleting temporary datafile
 $
 ```

 Adding The CA Cert to Your Browser
 ----------------------------------
-In order for Pappy to view data sent using HTTPS, you need to add a generated CA cert (`certificate.crt`) to your browser.
-Certificates are generated using the `gencerts` command and are by default stored in `~/.pappy/certs`.
+In order for Pappy to view data sent using HTTPS, you need to add a generated CA cert (`server.pem`) to your browser.
+You will be prompted to generate them on the first startup and they stored in `~/.pappy/certs`.
 This allows Pappy to act as a CA and sign any HTTPS certificate it wants without the browser complaining.
 This allows Pappy to decrypt and modify HTTPS requests.
 The certificate installation instructions are different for each browser.

 ### Firefox
-You can add the CA cert to Firefox by going to `Preferences -> Advanced -> View Certificates -> Authorities -> Import` and selecting the `certificate.crt` file in the `certs` directory.
+You can add the CA cert to Firefox by going to `Preferences -> Advanced -> View Certificates -> Authorities -> Import` and selecting the `server.pem` file in the `certs` directory.

 ### Chrome
-You can add the CA cert to Chrome by going to `Settings -> Show advanced settings -> HTTPS/SSL -> Manage Certificates -> Authorities -> Import` and selecting the `certificate.crt` file in the `certs` directory.
+You can add the CA cert to Chrome by going to `Settings -> Show advanced settings -> HTTPS/SSL -> Manage Certificates -> Authorities -> Import` and selecting the `server.pem` file in the `certs` directory.

 ### Safari
 For Safari (on macs, obviously), you need to add the CA cert to your system keychain.
 You can do this by double clicking on the CA cert and following the prompts.